Theresa Kunegunda Sobieska

 Theresa Kunegunda (Teresa Kunegunda Sobieska, Kurfürstin Therese Kunigunde, Thérèse-Cunégonde Sobieska) (4 March 1676 – 27 March 1730) was a Polish princess, Electress of Bavaria and of the Electorate of the Palatinate.
-By birth, she was a member of the House of Sobieski and by marriage, she is also a member of the House of Wittelsbach.
-She served as Regent of the Palatinate in 1704–05.
+By birth, she was a member of the House of Sobieski and by marriage, she was also a member of the House of Wittelsbach.
+She served as Regent of the Palatinate in 1704–1705.